Robust and efficient mean estimation: an approach based on the properties of self-normalized sums: Main results.

 where $\rho$ is Huber's loss $\rho(z) = \min\l( \frac{z^2}{2}, |z| - \frac{1}{2}\r)$ and $\Delta>0$.
 The asymptotic variance of this estimator can be made arbitrarily close to $\sigma^2$, however, achieving this requires $\sigma^2$ to be known.

 Construction of Catoni's estimator \cite{catoni2012challenging} again requires knowledge of $\sigma^2$ (or its tight upper bound), moreover, it is not robust to adversarial contamination.
 Finally, deviation bounds for the trimmed mean estimator obtained in \cite{lugosi2019robust} are not uniform with respect to the confidence parameter $s$ (meaning that different choices of $s$ require the estimator to be re-computed), and its asymptotic efficiency, while plausible, has not been formally established.
 Moreover, construction employed in \cite{lugosi2019robust} requires sample splitting.
+Recently, Lee and Valiant \cite{lee2020optimal} showed that it is possible to construct a mean estimator that achieves sub-Gaussian guarantees with essentially optimal constants, however, their estimator explicitly depends on the desired confidence level, and its asymptotic behavior is not discussed.